 Unfiltered Internet Access!
 We recently discovered that users can gain access to unfiltered internet searches in Google, Bing, and Yahoo through the Instagram Blog, which has a link to Twitter at the very bottom.
 When you click on it, you’re instantly taken to Instagram’s Twitter page, still within the Instagram app.
 Now, perform a search at the top for Google, Bing or Yahoo’s Twitter page, and on each, you’ll find a link to “google.com”, “bing.com” or “yahoo.com” where you can click and search (again, still within Instagram).
 It’s obscure, and teens would have to work pretty hard to identify this hole, but it’s there and parents need to know.

 Sub-apps: Instagram also allows access to Tumblr.
 Users just click on their user profile (the icon on the bottom furthest to the right), then the settings gear top right, then click “Blog” towards the bottom.
 A link to Tumblr is waiting at the top of the Blog, where you can find an endless assortment of porn.
+GIPHY access is now available for users to post GIF stickers to their stories.
+While it may be fun, this app opens the door to more inappropriate and unmonitored content.

 Instagram is on the front lines of cyberbullying, and parents often miss the signs.
 Some bullying is overt, through malicious posts.
 But, sometimes, it’s below the surface and hard to detect.
 This is often done through fake accounts (called “Finstas“), by commenting on pictures, or by excluding someone from being tagged on a group photo.